libstorage/libstoragemgmt-doc/doc/install.md

     rhel-7-workstation-optional-rpms
 ```

-For OpenSuSE 13.1/13.2, the packages have been renamed to:
+For OpenSuSE 13.1/13.2/Tumbleweed, the packages have been renamed to:

-* `libstoragemgmt1` -- Daemon, CLI util and basic files.
+* `libstoragemgmt` -- Daemon, CLI util and basic files.

+* `libstoragemgmt1` -- C library files.

-* `libstoragemgmt1-python` -- Python client libraries.
+* `python-libstoragemgmt` -- Python client libraries.

-* `libstoragemgmt1-*-plugin` -- Plugins.
+* `libstoragemgmt-*-plugin` -- Plugins.

 * `libstoragemgmt-devel` -- Development files for C language.